kbrew-dev/kbrew/README.md

 ### `One step` Easy for users

 We are basically optimizing for `one step` install easy for developers.
 You end up installing applications in dev/tinkering environments multiple times and it should not be this hard.
-Also you should not have to write `glue code` or shell scripts to make it work!
+Also, you should not have to write `glue code` or shell scripts to make it work!

 ### Fully Configured & functional

-`One step` would not be true to it's promise if you had to `configure` things such as StorageClass or verify version of Kubernetes etc. It should work and be fully functional to use right after install.
+`One step` would not be true to its promise if you had to `configure` things such as StorageClass or verify the version of Kubernetes etc. It should work and be fully functional to use right after installation.

 ### Recipe - abstracts complexity!

-While we are making it easy for users to install any application in one step, we are pushing the complexity to recipe.
-Which means the recipe authors have to understand and write recipes that just work!
+While we are making it easy for users to install any application in one step, we are pushing the complexity to the recipe.
+This means the recipe authors have to understand and write recipes that just work!

 ## Installation